aumartinez/mvc-php/README.md

 RewriteCond %{REQUEST_FILENAME} !-d
 RewriteRule ^(.*)$ /mvc-php/index.php [L,QSA]

-### "mvc-php" can be either removed or replaced by a folder of your choide
+### "mvc-php" can be either removed or replaced by a folder of your choice

 ```